bk/lanyonesque/README.md

   pushing it to the side, which is the default.

 All of these settings are inherited from Lanyon.

+### Fonts

+Lanyonesque, like Lanyon, uses the font PT Serif for body text and PT Sans for most other things.
+You can customize the fonts by overriding `assets/scss/lanyonesque.scss` and setting the Sass variables `$sans-font` and `$serif-font`.
+If you do this, you would probably also want to override the Mako component `templates/base/fonts.scss` which defines the necessary CSS `@font-face` imports (via Google Fonts).

 ## File organization